sweet, rotten, sweet

 The next step in a creative evolution, sweet, rotten, sweet re-conceives material from Piacenza’s recent work The Event, into a new realm of video installation and gallery performance.

-In addition to the installation, there will be live performances throughout the month.
-Staged in an intimate setting, with 25 audience members and four performers, sweet, rotten, sweet uses an up-close and personal setting to awaken audiences to the present moment.
+In addition to the installation, there will be live performances throughout the month with Seattle performers; Ezra Dickinson, Kim Lusk, Wade Madsen, and Amelia Reeber.
+Staged in an intimate setting with only 25 audience members per show- sweet, rotten, sweet uses an up-close and personal setting to awaken audiences to the present moment.

 photos: Jazzy Photo